sharanair29/tigerlab/README.md

 # IMPORTANT for Docker Build

-Once you have docker installed, it is important that you change these parameters on your .env file to follow name of the service for postgres and redis on the docker-compose file.
+Once you have docker installed, it is important that you change these parameters on your .env file to follow the name of the service for postgres and redis on the docker-compose file.

 DB_HOST=db